esfand/printit/crtp.md

 ## Conclusion ##

-Developing a highly useable API is one of the more interesting challenges of software architecting.
-In a strongly typed language such as Java, we must be especially clever about how we declare our methods so that we can ensure the greatest possible compatibility.
+For developing a highly useable API, we must be especially clever about how we declare our methods so that we can ensure the greatest possible compatibility.

-Some other solutions to this particular problem
+Other solutions to this particular problem would
-* would require modifying the base class whenever a new derived class is created, or
+(1) require modifying the base class whenever a new derived class is created, or
-* forcing the derived classes to override the base class methods themselves.
+(2) force the derived classes to override the base class methods themselves.
 Both of these fly in the face of good design, where shared functionality is defined only once in the object hierarchy (the DRY principal), and the dependencies only flow in one direction (that is, a parent should not depend on its children).

-Java generics have a bad reputation, being added on late in the game, and indeed there are many times that I want to pull my hair out when something doesn’t work as expected at runtime.
-However the principals described here should be applicable to any strongly typed language with generics as a feature.
 I think you’ll agree that the gains in readability of your API are worth the little hassles and the extra bulk of the class signatures.
-So try it out; go forth and create something of your own.
-Show those programmers working with dynamic languages that you can be beautiful too!

 ## Notes ##

-The best article I was able to find on the topic was this one.
-Some practical applications of fluent API’s can be found here and here.
-The example code detailed in this post is written in Java, is free to use, and can be downloaded here.

 **UPDATE:** It has a name!
 First pointed out in C++, it is often called the **Curiously Recurring Template Pattern**, or **CRTP**.

 ## Flapi, the Fluent API Builder for Java ##

-In a previous post, Using Generics To Build Fluent API’s In Java, I detailed a way to create type-safe fluent API’s using generics.
+Above, I detailed a way to create type-safe fluent API’s using generics.
 Handy, but unfortunately the process can be somewhat tedious.
-Any project wishing to utilize a builder must carefully hand-code the various classes and interfaces.
+Any project wishing to utilize a **builder** must carefully hand-code the various classes and interfaces.
 Modifications made later are oftentimes painful to implement.

 Looking at the simplistic examples from the previous article, it is easy to see patterns in the way the classes are constructed.
 The type parameters act as a sort of stack, storing the memory of where a method came from, while simultaneously providing insight into where it can go.
-A sort of…state machine, where classes can transition between each other based on the methods invoked.
+A sort of state machine, where classes can transition between each other based on the methods invoked.
 That’s all a program really is in the end anyway, right?

 I took that concept and started writing a code generation tool which would build fluent API’s in Java, wrapping the complex maneuvering around the many types required.
 Flapi is the result of that work.
 Using a fluent builder itself, it is easy to create a set of classes which form a builder of your design.
 Lots of great features like nested blocks of methods, chaining methods together, and invocation tracking make writing and using a builder easy and fun.
 See the Getting Started page on the wiki to start creating your own fluent API’s.